 Further management of patients after a myocardial infarction

-See separate article Cardiovascular Risk Assessment.
+See the separate Cardiovascular Risk Assessment article.

 Driving after acute coronary syndromes (including acute myocardial infarction)